PioneersHub/pyconde-conference/docs/committees/index.md

 While the volunteers are responsible for the conference content, authenticity and attendees' experience, the backoffice is responsible for the organization (sponsoring, finances, budget, contracts, etc.).

-!!! note:
+!!! note
-> The Call for Committee members for 2026 is closed for 2026.
+    The Call for Committee members for 2026 is closed for 2026.
-> We will open the Call for On-Site Volunteers in February 2026.
+    We will open the Call for On-Site Volunteers in February 2026.

 [Apply to Volunteer Here]({{config.extra.event.apply_url_committees}}){:target="_blank" .md-button .md-button--primary }